Jsmartee/kh2fm-hints-demo/README.md

 * Sora's Heart refers to level ups
 * Absent Silhouettes and Data Org members are included in their respective worlds

+## Contributors
+The design of the page was all done by Zax, the creator of the KH2FM Randomizer Item Tracker.
+Check out his work: [KH2FM Item Tracker](https://tracker.zaxu.xyz/)

 ## Other Generators
-If you're interested in another type of hint generator, check out [GoARacle](https://github.com/CrescentRR/GoARacle) by CrescentRR (currently in beta).
+If you're interested in another type of hint generator, check out [GoARacle](https://github.com/CrescentRR/GoARacle) by CrescentRR.

 Features:
 * Larger pool of hinted items including several useful abilities
 * Themed pools of items
 * Anti-cheat system
 * No need for seeded hints
-* Linked spreadsheet checklist to help track items
+* In-app checklist to help track collected items